bobbycomet/sus-tracker-twitch-bot/README.md

 Click the "Log in with Twitch" button.
 This will take you to a login screen.
 After logging in, enter your Twitch channel name to connect to the bot.
 If the login doesn’t work initially, try logging in again for a fresh connection.

+You will need to log in each time you turn it on.
+This is how it resets for new chats.

 Firewall Notifications:
 The bot might trigger a firewall alert due to its use of networking libraries like Flask, Requests, and Twitch APIs.
 If this happens: